Morning Glory (2010 film): Critical response

 Most critics stressed that one of the assets of the film was the performances of its all-star cast.
 Harrison Ford got strong reviews for his performance in the film.
-Ebert of the Chicago Sun-Times said: "Ford doesn't venture beyond his usual acting range, but within it he creates a character with a reluctantly human inside."
+Ebert of the Chicago Sun-Times said: "Ford doesn't venture beyond his usual acting range, but within it, he creates a character with a reluctantly human inside."
 Peter Travers of Rolling Stone called the film "a tart, terrific comedy that gives Harrison Ford his best and funniest role in years."
 He added: "The iconic Han Solo and Indiana Jones shows real comic chops as Mike Pomeroy."
-According to Owen Gleiberman of Entertainment Weekly, "Ford is still a magnetic hunk of gray-granite movie star, and in Morning Glory, he finds a way to trick up his deadly somber, shifting-quicksand delivery into a shrewd and amusing acting style."
+According to Owen Gleiberman of Entertainment Weekly, "Ford is still a magnetic hunk of a gray-granite movie star, and in Morning Glory, he finds a way to trick up his deadly somber, shifting-quicksand delivery into a shrewd and amusing acting style."
 Joe Neumaier of the New York Daily News wrote that "Ford is the most casual he's been since Working Girl," while Colin Covert of the Minneapolis Star Tribune stated: "Ford's gravitas and comedic irritability are in perfect balance here."
 Rex Reed of The New York Observer noted: "All of which gives Harrison Ford a role that fits him like a condom.
-He gets to be gruff, granite-faced, mean-spirited, rude and pessimistic, never cracking a smile and scowling like a rat just died in the studio's air-conditioning pipes....
+He gets to be gruff, granite-faced, mean-spirited, rude, and pessimistic, never cracking a smile and scowling like a rat just died in the studio's air-conditioning pipes...
 The cast is perfect (scowling irascibly like Clifton Webb, Mr. Ford has never been this good)."

 Several critics also liked McAdams' performance.
 Manohla Dargis wrote in The New York Times: "Ms. McAdams plays her role exceptionally well: as the young actress on the verge of the big time, who can win the boy, tame the beast, flash her panties and make you smile without making you cringe, she is a natural."